 Winifred's writing details the harsh, and sometimes cruel, realities of working class life in the Forest of Dean with its periods of extreme poverty.
 Always though there was also the warmth of family, the beauty of the Forest, and the resilience, humour and ingenuity of the Forest community.

 School was a mile walk up the steep hill to Ruardean Woodside Primary School.
 In A Child in the Forest she describes how sometimes the headmaster, Mr High, would with the slightest provocation, grab pupils from behind their desks for a beating with one hand and a whack from his stick in the other.
 One day he noticed some of Winifred’s writing, and asking her to stand she expected a beating but instead he asked her to read her work out to the class, and promptly marched her into the top class to be taught by Miss Hale.
 Miss Hale recognised Winfred's potential and took her under her wing.

 'She took us out of the classroom, over the hills and far away, with Uncle Tom's Cabin, Black Beauty, Lorna Doone, Treasure Island.
 This wasn't just "doing the classics" - as she went along, we followed spellbound.
 Every day, life became richer.
 Learning new words was like having a key to free the imprisoned thought I'd been unable to express.
 And Miss Hale was always ready to listen'

-Winfred would later describe a memorable invitation, a few days before her fourteenth birthday, to go with friend to Miss Hale's for tea - an insight into how the better-off lived.
+Winfred would later describe a memorable invitation, a few days before her fourteenth birthday, to go with a friend to Miss Hale's for tea - an insight into how the better-off lived.

 GOING 'INTO SERVICE'